 About us.

-Connecting Jobs empowers newcomers in Sweden by creating career opportunities and introducing them to relevant networks for more effective integration into the labor market.
-At the same time, we provide employers with access to new talent, helping them diversify their teams and foster a more inclusive workplace.
-As part of the non-profit organisation Beredskapslyftet, we are committed to building a Sweden where diversity and competence drive progress for both businesses and society.
+Connecting Jobs help newcomers to find job opportunities in Sweden and to introduce them to relevant networks for more effective integration into the labor market.
+At the same time, we provide employers with access to candidates, helping them diversify their teams and build a more inclusive workplace.
+As part of the non-profit organisation Beredskapslyftet, we are committed in building a Sweden where diversity and competence drive progress for both businesses and society.

 About Beredskapslyftet.
 The initiators of Beredskapslyftet were the Wallenberg Foundations, Novare, and Sophiahemmet during the COVID-19 pandemic in 2020.
 It was launched to quickly retrain furloughed SAS staff and support healthcare during the pandemic.

-Today, it is a non-profit association that mobilizes resources from the business sector in times of crisis.
+Today, it is a non-profit organisation that mobilizes resources from the business sector in times of crisis.

 Behind the association are Novare, FAM, Roschier, SAAB, PwC, Roschier, and Axel Johnson.
-Among the initiatives are Connecting Jobs, Reskilling Ukraine, and the crime prevention program Rätt Kurva.
+Among the initiatives are Connecting Jobs, Reskilling Ukraine, and Rätt Kurva.

 Our projects